robcarver17/pysystemtrade/docs/production.md

 This quick start guide assumes the following:

-- you are running on a linux box with a minimal distro installation
+- you are running on a linux box with an appropriate distro (I use Mint).
+Windows / Mac people will have to do some things slightly differently
 - you are using interactive brokers
 - you are storing data using mongodb
 - you have a backtest that you are happy with